rhacker-333/AgileJournal/index.md

 Whether you are new to Agile or want a quick review, this journal offers useful insights.

-Download the original Agile material: [My Original Agile Notes PDF](MyAgileAndPMClassNotes_compressed.pdf)
+Download the original Agile material: [My Original Agile Notes](MyAgileAndPMClassNotes_compressed.pdf)

 ---